 Photo: Bruce Springsteen performs during the closing ceremony for the 2017 Invictus Games.
 (EJ Hersom)

-Singer, songwriter, and legendary performer Bruce Springsteen, whose best-selling autobiography Born to Run provides an intimate portrait of the inner struggles and triumphs of one of America’s most beloved musical icons, will address the Class of 2024 at Boston College’s First Year Academic Convocation on September 10 in Conte Forum.
-(UPDATED September 2020: Due to the COVID-19 pandemic, Springsteen's appearance was virtual and livestreamed.)
+Singer, songwriter, and legendary performer Bruce Springsteen, whose best-selling autobiography Born to Run provides an intimate portrait of the inner struggles and triumphs of one of America’s most beloved musical icons, will address the Class of 2024 at Boston College’s First Year Academic Convocation on September 10.

 Springsteen published his memoir in 2016 to critical acclaim for his candid exploration of family, faith, personal battles, and his relentless pursuit of musical perfection, providing an unobstructed view of his life’s journey from a poor upbringing in Freehold, N.J., to international acclaim as a 20-time Grammy winner, Academy Award recipient, and Presidential Medal of Freedom honoree.
-He and his wife, Patti Scialfa, are the parents of three children, including their son Evan, a 2012 Morrissey College of Arts and Sciences alumnus.
+He and his wife, Patti Scialfa, are the parents of three children, including their son Evan, a 2012 Boston College alumnus.

-This summer, all first-year students will receive an e-copy of Springsteen’s book and a reflection guide that will help them to examine the themes raised in Born to Run—family dynamics, personal relationships, addressing adversity, and setting and fulfilling aspirations–and how they might intersect with their own lives.
+This summer, all first-year students received Springsteen’s book and a reflection guide to help examine the themes raised in Born to Run--family dynamics, personal relationships, addressing adversity, and setting and fulfilling aspirations--and how they might intersect with their own lives.

 “At Boston College, we have long understood from the Jesuits about the importance of engaging students in a conversation that encourages their growth intellectually, socially, and spiritually,” said Executive Director of Student Formation Michael Sacco.
 “The format of the conversation can vary, but the aim remains to encourage students to be attentive to their experiences and reflective of their meaning, with the hope that this will help them discern their role in the world.